 Now I face the flip-side of that dilemma, with another film that showcases an "unhealthy" relationship, it does connect to one other film on the romance/relationships list, so maybe I should save it for February - but just having one link is not really enough, most films need TWO to keep the chain going.
 And I need it here to make the right total for the year, so I guess it's OUT of the February chain plans.
 I'll table one other film with Anna Kendrick for February because it's more love-based, but I'm also kind of leaving it stranded now, there's no way to link out of it - but that would have still been the case if I'd saved this one for February, I'd have an extra film on the list but still no connecting link.

-So two very big factors place this film in September instead - it's taking up space on my DVR, I need to free up some room, and with Anna Kendrick with the only star actor in the film, it needs to go between two other films with her in them.
+So two very big factors place this film in September instead - it's taking up space on my DVR, I need to free up some room, and with Anna Kendrick as the only star actor in the film, it needs to go between two other films with her in them.
 Problem solved, for now, anyway.
 Anna Kendrick carries over from "Rocket Science".

 THE PLOT: A young woman trapped in an abusive relationship becomes the unwitting participant in an intervention staged by her two closest friends.